Habit trackers are some of the most impactful Bullet Journal page ideas.

 Always remember that you don’t have to use a monthly tracker – if tracking things week by week works better for you – just go for it.

-Studying piano is hard, I’ve actually played piano for 4 years when I was in school.
+Studying piano is hard, I actually played piano for four years when I was in school.

 Dropping it was one of the silliest things I could’ve done.

-Love how beautiful this tracker looks and of course how extremely useful it is.
+I love how beautiful this tracker looks and, of course, how extremely useful it is.